 They also feature a new tri-flex outsole configuration that allows for better ground contact, pressure distribution and overall smoother stride.

 These are technically trail running shoes, but they can be worn no matter what terrain you run on and are a great pick for PF sufferers – especially if you are a trail runner!
 Because they are made to stand up to any terrain and weather condition, they are light, breathable and moisture resistant, yet they provide a lot of cushioning and stability.

-The New Balance 990 V4 is an improved version of the classic 990 series of New Balance shoes (a design that has remained popular for more than 30 years now).
-With over 1000 positive reviews on Amazon alone, this lightweight sturdy shoe is widely regarded as being one of the best New Balance shoes for plantar fasciitis because it provides a great combo of comfort and stability.
+The New Balance 990 V4 is an improved version of the classic 990 series of New Balance shoes.
+This lightweight sturdy shoe is widely regarded as being one of the best New Balance shoes for plantar fasciitis because it provides a great combo of comfort and stability.

 Made in the USA, the New Balance 990 V4 features dual density foam to not only cushion but support your feet as well.
 I also like that they come in more minimal and neutral colors, a great choice if you’re slightly turned off by the flashy busy colors on most running shoes.
 These shoes also sport reflective strips that increase your visibility while jogging at night.